-In general, herbs are usually pretty safe to use for most.
-Though they may have some side-effects, usually when consumed at very high doses.
+In general, herbs are usually pretty safe to use for most healthy individuals.
+However, they may have some side effects, usually when consumed at very high doses.
 Also, some people may be allergic to certain herbs.
 If you have any known allergies to these herbs, avoid using them.

 Some possible side-effects of these herbs are as follows:

-1. Avoid giving honey to infants (babies less than 1-year-old).
-There is a risk that they might develop infant botulism if the honey is contaminated with a bacteria called Clostridium botulinum.
-This condition is 100% reversible, but still, avoid the pain and go for some good honey brands.
+- Avoid giving honey to infants (babies less than 1-year-old).
+There is a risk of developing infant botulism if the honey is contaminated with a bacteria called Clostridium botulinum.
+This condition is reversible, but avoid the pain and added sugar by skipping honey for your little one.

-2. Sage, thyme, horehound, and oregano all belong to the mint family (Labiatae family).
-The herbs from this plant family tend to show cross-reactivity; meaning, if you are allergic to any herb of this family, you are likely to be allergic to other herbs too.
-Sage, thyme, oregano, mint, marjoram, basil, lavender, etc, are some members of the Labiatae family.
+- Sage, thyme, horehound, and Oregano belong to the mint family (Labiatae family).
+The herbs from this plant family tend to show cross-reactivity, meaning, if you are allergic to any herb of this family, you are likely to be allergic to other spices too.
+Sage, thyme, oregano, mint, marjoram, basil, lavender, etc., are some members of the Labiatae family.

-3. If you have migraine be cautious with the use of thyme as thyme can induce certain mechanisms in the system that causes migraine.
-The triggers for migraine is different for everyone, so it might not induce migraine in everyone.
-But if it is a trigger for you, avoid using it.
+- If you have a migraine, be cautious with thyme, as thyme can induce specific mechanisms in the system that causes migraine.
+The migraine triggers are different for everyone, so it might not induce migraine for you.
+If it is a trigger for you, avoid using it.

 Make yourself a hot cup of herbal tea if you have a cough right now.
-They are soothing and effective, and pretty safe to use.
+They are soothing and effective and generally safe for use.

-If you have a fever along with cough, make sure you maintain your hydration.
+If you have a fever along with a cough, make sure you maintain adequate hydration.
 These teas will help you achieve your daily water requirements along with helping you with your cough.

-Seek professional help if your cough doesn't improve in a week or if it worsens if you have a high fever with chills, difficulty in breathing or ear pain, etc.
+Seek professional help if your cough doesn’t improve, if it worsens, or if you experience other symptoms such as a high fever with chills, difficulty in breathing or ear pain, etc.